 Poker is all about betting on yourself.
 Yes, in an isolated instance of a single hand, you’re navigating the cards you’re dealt, but across a lifetime of playing poker, you’re betting that you’ve got the skills to win.
 Betting on yourself gives you autonomy over the results you want and grows your confidence when you succeed.

-Here’s how to bet big on yourself in any area of your life:
+Here’s how to bet big on yourself in any area of your life.

 Any bet has defined parameters.
 For Timex’s recent free throw bet, these parameters were to make 90/100 free throws by the end of 2020 without help collecting rebounds.
-To bet on yourself, you’ll want to specify the criterion of what constitutes a win.
+To bet on yourself, you’ll want to specify the criteria of what constitutes a win.

 While you probably will not be literally betting money against another person, undertaking an audacious challenge is very much a bet with yourself.
 You can think of the valuable time you spend working on your goals as chips you’re wagering.
 For higher stakes and further accountability, publicizing your goals to friends and family will put social currency on the line.

 You can also use prop bets as a commitment device.
 One idea is to give a friend $100 and tell them “if I don’t finish three books by the end of the month, you can donate this to your favorite charity.”
 Once you have time constraints, measurable goals, and some type of meaningful stakes for yourself, it’s time to book that bet!